Understanding Mortgage Life Insurance

 The Decreasing Benefit Problem

 The fundamental structure of mortgage life insurance creates inherent inefficiency.
-You pay constant premiums while receiving diminishing coverage—a poor value proposition that worsens with each payment you make toward your mortgage principal.
+You pay constant premiums while receiving diminishing coverage, a poor value proposition that worsens with each payment you make toward your mortgage principal.
 This inverted relationship means you're getting less protection precisely when you're paying the same amount.

-Consider a 30-year scenario: In year one, your $80/month premium buys $300,000 in coverage.
+Consider a 30-year scenario: in year one, your $80/month premium buys $300,000 in coverage.
 By year 15, you're still paying $80/month but your coverage has dropped to $200,000.
 By year 25, you're paying $80/month for perhaps $75,000 in coverage.
-Term life insurance maintains the full $300,000 benefit throughout the entire 30 years for comparable or lower premiums.
+A level term life policy maintains the full $300,000 benefit throughout the entire 30 years for comparable or lower premiums.

 Limited Flexibility Leaves Gaps